neocsbee/Utils/README.md

 Utils
 =====

-This repository contains the code I created and used for my course work.
-The header of each file explains the name and brief description of what it does.
+This repository contains some of the code I created and used in my course work.
+The header of each file gives the name and a brief description of what it does.